-Discover Bexhill is an independent, non-profit-making website; owned and developed by Alastair Hazell.
+Discover Bexhill is an independent tourism website for Bexhill-on-Sea; owned and developed by Alastair Hazell.

 Alastair first launched Discover Bexhill in May 2004 and saw it quickly establish itself as Bexhill's flagship tourism website.
-Since that time, Discover Bexhill has generated well over £2m in accommodation bookings and has had an impact on Bexhill's visitor economy of likely several times that figure.
+Since that time, Discover Bexhill has generated valuable revenue for accommodation providers and has had an important impact on Bexhill's visitor economy.

 Discover Bexhill is dedicated to Alastair's father, Brian Hazell, and the Hazell family.
 Together, they have passionately supported Bexhill and its events for over 25 years.